EyeStye/test/README.md

 - Now the calculator calculates from today's date (UTC+0)
 - It displays singular and plural words accordingly (like using year for years when it is 1, etc.)
 - See the message when you enter today's date as date of birth!

+## Version 1.0

+- New, revamped UI
+- Enter date in **calendar** format in page itself, rather than typing in prompt
+- See the result on page instead of popup